2022 Major League Baseball season: Schedule

 Major League Baseball released its 2022 regular season schedule on August 4, 2021.
 As has been the case since 2013, all teams play their four division opponents 19 times each for a total of 76 games, play six or seven games against each of the other ten same-league opponents for a total of 66 games, and 20 interleague games.
 Interleague play will feature AL East vs. NL Central, AL Central vs. NL West, and AL West vs. NL East.

-The MLB at Field of Dreams game returned for a second year, featuring the Chicago Cubs and the Cincinnati Reds at the purpose built ballpark in Dyersville, Iowa, on August 11.
+The MLB at Field of Dreams game returned for a second year, featuring the Chicago Cubs and the Cincinnati Reds at the purpose-built ballpark in Dyersville, Iowa, on August 11.
 The Cubs won the game 4–2.

 The annual MLB Little League Classic featured the Boston Red Sox and the Baltimore Orioles at Bowman Field in Williamsport, Pennsylvania, on August 21.
+The two teams were originally scheduled to play in 2020 but were unable to do so due to the COVID-19 Pandemic.
 The Orioles won the game 5–3.

 Both Canada and the United States have travel restrictions for individuals who are not vaccinated against the SARS-CoV-2 virus that causes COVID-19.
 Each requires incoming travelers who are not citizens to have received a full course of an approved COVID-19 vaccine no later than 14 days before entry into the respective country.